microsoft/JMeter-AKS-LoadTest/README.md

 # Project

-Automated performance pipeline using Apache JMeter and AKS
+Automated Performance Pipeline using Apache JMeter and AKS

 As the Azure DevOps cloud-based load testing by Microsoft has been deprecated, we evaluated the options and finalized on using Apache JMeter with Azure Kubernetes Service (AKS) in a distributed architecture to carry out an intensive load test by simulating hundreds and thousands of simultaneous users.